Daniel-KM/Omeka-S-module-Internationalisation/README.md

 - Add a bulk edit to normalize all languages, so fallbacks won't be necessary in most of the cases.
 - Add a view to manage fallbacks (site settings?).
+- Sort by the translated value.
+- Sort by the translated resource class and template labels.

 Warning